Words: Alan Mclean Photos: Monica Tindall

 When we told Cristian we’d like to try his food Italian style, we were expecting to hear about Italian fine dining, antipasti, primi, secondi and so on – but we were completely wrong.
 Apparently, eating ‘Italian style’ would probably mean getting straight into the pizza and washing it down with a few glasses of beer.
 We asked what beer exactly (dreaming of unexplored Italian brews) and he said… probably a nice cold Heineken (RM21++).
 Pizza might be a cornerstone of Italian cuisine; one of its sources, but it does not necessarily need to be one of the calorific courses of postindustrial fine dining.
 We skipped the preliminaries and settled down to some pizza, accompanied by a glass of wine (which, we were assured, is also an authentic way to enjoy pizza).
 But it was good to know that you can explore this great European tradition at a reasonable price, and in such a stylish but unpretentious setting.

 The pizza at Luce may not be everyone’s favourite.
-I’m sure there are folks out there who’d rather have a filled crust from a fast food place, unctuous and gooey with melted cheese, or an enormous slice of New York pizza delivered by motorbike.
+I’m sure there are folks out there who’d rather have a filled crust from a fast food place, unctuous and gooey with melted cheese or an enormous slice of New York pizza delivered by motorbike.
 That’s fine by me.
 What I am saying is that Luce has authentic rustic Italian pizza and if you are curious about what the Italian original is like, this is a good place to begin.
 If you already know that traditional Italian is your thing, well, you know what to do.
 But do it soon.
 Luce is still reasonably quiet, in an ‘undiscovered’ way.
 It makes sense to get there before the crowds do.

 One of the things I respect is when a restaurant has a good selection of wines by the glass, especially when they are reasonably priced.
 I had a glass of Primitivo (RM38++), a dry red with dark fruit, balanced with tannin and not much else.
-Monica tried a white, the Orvieto (RM42++), which was more subtle than any white wine I’ve grabbed over the counter of KL’s many bars but for me it was just a little too light.
+Monica tried a white, the Orvieto (RM42++), which was more subtle than any white wine I’ve grabbed over the counter of KL’s many bars but for me, it was just a little too light.
 The red Nero d’Avola (RM30++) was a touch sweeter than the Primitivo and significantly more balanced and complex.
-While the Primitivo’s robust and strong flavor is a perfect accompaniment for pizza, it did not have much to say.
+While the Primitivo’s robust and strong flavour is a perfect accompaniment for pizza, it did not have much to say.
 On its own, a lot of people would find it raw, even a little astringent, but one of the joys of wine by the glass is that you can switch.
-I would happily have a glass of Nero d’Avola as an easy drinking pre-dinner wine and then move on to the Primitivo when the food hits the table.
+I would happily have a glass of Nero d’Avola as an easy-drinking pre-dinner wine and then move on to the Primitivo when the food hits the table.

-At this point in the evening I would have been happy to rest my palate and recommend a visit to Luce for pizza and cold beer or robust red wine.
+At this point in the evening, I would have been happy to rest my palate and recommend a visit to Luce for pizza and a cold beer or robust red wine.
 Then the desserts came out.
 They looked great and the taste was astonishing.
 The Bignè alla Crema (RM28++) looked and almost tasted like the common profiteroles you might be familiar with.
 The bignè are choux pastry lightly filled with pastry cream, topped with chocolate and vanilla ice cream.
-The Semifreddo al Mascarpone (RM28++) was even more distracting, a rich semi frozen creamy temptation with caramel, dry fruits, flecked with walnuts and topped with whipped cream and Amarena cherries, it was miles better than ice cream and utterly satisfying.
+The Semifreddo al Mascarpone (RM28++) was even more distracting, a rich semi-frozen creamy temptation with caramel, dry fruits, flecked with walnuts and topped with whipped cream and Amarena cherries, it was miles better than ice cream and utterly satisfying.
 As the deserts dwindled, we asked how a meal like this would finish back home and out came the limoncello, a homemade liqueur made by soaking lemon zest in almost raw alcohol for more than two weeks.
 It was a heartwarming, a nicely rounded coda to a wonderful evening.

-As we walked out into the balmy equatorial nighttime, KL Tower stood tall and broad shouldered over Lorong Raja Chulan dramatically floodlit in purple and pink.
+As we walked out into the balmy equatorial nighttime, KL Tower stood tall and broad-shouldered over Lorong Raja Chulan dramatically floodlit in purple and pink.
 Far beneath its protective gaze, the modest strip of restaurants and bars sparkled with electric lights and rang with gentle human laughter.
 But the tower’s protective gaze was no comfort to me.
 As Monica reached into her handbag for her little digital camera, I gave out an inaudible sigh that meant something like “how can I find the words to say something more than I liked this place… you should try it”.

 Luce Osteria Contemporanea